20 Ancient Musical Instruments and their Fascinating History

 By applying the same principles when studying birds.
 It’s also been determined when birds first had the ability to sing which was 66 million years ago.

-Scientists came to this conclusion after finding a fossil of the bird Vegavis iaai syrinx in Antarctica and studying its vocal organs.
+Scientists came to this conclusion after finding a fossil of the bird Vegavis iaai syrinx in Antarctica and studied its vocal organs.
 Though it wouldn’t have been a beautiful melody back then, more of a honk.
-This bird is a distant relative to geese and ducks, maybe that explains it.
+This bird is a distant relative to gees and ducks, maybe that explains it.

 Many More